c3foc/hagrid/README.md

 ### Setup

 For now, this is a pretty standard Django Application developed with python3.7.
 Use `pip install -U -r requirements.txt` in a seperate python environment to install the dependencies.
-Make sure to adjust the `ALLOWED_HOSTS`, `DEBUG`, `SECRET_KEY` and `DATABASES` settings in a `local_settings.py` for use in production.
+Make sure to adjust the `ALLOWED_HOSTS`, `DEBUG`, `SECRET_KEY`, `MEDIA_ROOT` and `DATABASES` settings in a `local_settings.py` for use in production.
+See the [Django Docs](https://docs.djangoproject.com/en/2.2/ref/settings/) on what these do.

 Run `python3 manage.py migrate` to initialize the database.